Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-configure_connectivity_resources.md

 [**configure_connectivity_resources**](#overview) [*see validation for type*](#Validation) (optional)

-If specified, will customize the "Connectivity" landing zone settings and resources.
+If specified, will customize the "connectivity" landing zone settings and resources.

 ## Default value